 How to Make Cauliflower Pizza Crust

-To get started, preheat your oven to 450-500°F and line a baking pan with parchment paper.
+To get started, preheat your oven to 450-500°F and line a baking pan with baking paper.

 Bring a pot of salted water to a boil and blanch the cauliflower rice for 1-2 minutes.

 Once ready, place the cauliflower rice in a cheesecloth or tea towel and squeeze out ALL the liquids.